micag2025/Agentic_AI_Developer_Certification_Project3/README.md

-# Agentic AI Developer Certification: Productionizing LangGraph-Orchestrated Research Assistant for Ready Tensor
+# Agentic AI Developer Certification: Production LangGraph-Orchestrated Research Assistant for Ready Tensor

 This repository is part of the **Agentic AI Developer Certification program** by [Ready Tensor](https://www.readytensor.ai) and it is linked to the publication **Agentic AI Developer Certification: Productionizing LangGraph-Orchestrated Research Assistant for Ready Tensor**.